IBM/ansible-role-infosvr/docker/README.md

 needed to do the installation of IBM Information Server.

-To build the base image, change into the `container` subdirectory of this repository and first modify the `FROM` line of the `Dockerfile` to reflect your derived container image from the previous step.
+To build the base image, change into the `container` subdirectory of this repository and first modify the `FROM` line of the `Dockerfile` to reflect your chosen foundational image from the previous step.
+(Or if you have access to and are happy to use `registry.redhat.io/rhel7-init` then no change is needed.)

 Then execute the following: